Dextros/AzerothCore-AutoDeploy/README.md

    ```

 ### Step 4: Run the Automated Deployment Script
-Type `exit` to clear the hypervisor console.
-Open your favorite desktop terminal emulator (like PuTTY, Windows Terminal) and log back in remotely using your new static IP address.
+Type `exit` to exit from the terminal, and then re-log back in again.

 ```bash
 # Log back in as root via your desktop terminal